-Qualified attribute certificates authority CERTUM QACA issues three basic types of qualified attribute certificates (see Table 14).
-Qualified attribute certificate are issued to any subscribers who accepted the regulations of the present Certification Practice Statement.
+Attribute certificates authority CERTUM QACA issues three basic types of attribute certificates (see Table 14).
+Attribute certificate are issued to the subscribers who accepted the regulations of the present Certification Practice Statement.
 Attribute certificates may also be issued to CERTUM personnel, registration authority employees and points of identity and attributes verification employees acting on behalf of CERTUM.

 Tab.
-14 Types of qualified attribute certificates issued by CERTUM QACA and their applicability
+13 Types of qualified attribute certificates issued by CERTUM QACA and their applicability

 Certification policy Commercial name of certificate type Description and recommended applicability CERTUM QACA Standard Policy CERTUM QACA Standard Certificates are issued for purposes of qualified electronic signature generation and are explicitly linked to qualified certificates.
 Attribute certificates narrows the area of qualified certificates usage.

-Certification policy Commercial name of certificate type Description and recommended applicability CERTUM QACA Authorization Policy CERTUM QACA Authorization Certificates are used to authorize the rights of a subject of a attribute certificate.
+CERTUM QACA Authorization Policy CERTUM QACA Authorization Certificates are used to authorize the rights of a subject of a attribute certificate.
 Certificates contain attributes that may be useful during the entity's rights validation; attribute certificates belonging to this group needn't to be explicitly linked to public key certificates, particularly to qualified certificates CERTUM QACA Dedicated Policies CERTUM QACA Dedicated Certificates are intended for use in specific systems or applications when certified confirmations of attributes of systems or applications are required.
 Dedicated attribute certificates are issued in accordance with attributes certification policy; identifiers of certification policy and certification policies are not published in the Certification Policy and the Certification Practice Statement CERTUM.

-Regardless of type of attribute certification policy each of attribute certificates is issued by qualified attribute certificates authority CERTUM QACA only after reliable verification of connection between subscriber identity and confirmed attribute or attributes and verification of subscriber's rights to use these attributes.
+Regardless of type of attribute certification policy each of attribute certificates is issued by attribute certificates authority CERTUM QACA only after reliable verification of connection between subscriber identity and confirmed attribute or attributes and verification of subscriber's rights to use these attributes.